A pay stub, also known as a paycheck stub or pay slip, is the document that itemizes how much employees are paid.

 - Gross pay: This is your pay before deductions for federal, state, and local taxes, as well as Medicare, Social Security, and any insurance or retirement contributions.
 Gross pay is what employers list when making a salary offer, e.g. $50,000 a year, divided by pay period.

 - Federal taxes withheld: Federal tax withholding will depend on your tax bracket.
-U.S. personal income taxes operate on a graduated scale, starting at 10 percent and increasing to the top rate of 37 percent (as of 2018).
+U.S. personal income taxes operate on a graduated scale, starting at 10% and increasing to the top rate of 37% (as of 2019).
 How much you pay will depend on how much you earn.

 - Local taxes withheld: Some metro areas, like New York City, set their own local taxes, which pay for local government services.

 - Benefit insurance deduction(s): Health, dental, vision, life, disability—you might wind up contributing to any or all of these employee benefits.
 If so, your share will likely be included on your pay stub.

 - FICA: You might have seen this on your pay stub, but did not know what it meant.
 FICA stands for Federal Insurance Contributions Act.
 In short, it’s your contribution to Medicare and Social Security.

 - Retirement or pension plan contribution: If your employer offers a retirement plan (e.g., a 401k, 403b, or pension), your contributions will show up on your pay stub.

 - Wage garnishments: Wage garnishment is when your employer withholds a certain amount of your paycheck to pay off your debt (for example, a tax bill or child support payments).

 - Back pay: If your employer owes you back pay—for example because of an adjustment to your employment (hourly to salaried, or vice versa)—you might see the payout listed on your stub.

 - Net pay: This is the amount you receive after deductions—your actual paycheck, so to speak.
 If you're evaluating a job offer or starting a new job, you can calculate your net pay to get an estimate of how much you'll earn.

 The pay stub may also include year-to-date totals of gross and net earnings and deductions.